Students Entering Shelton State Community College for the First Time

 Students may enter at the beginning of each semester.
 Students are urged to make application several weeks in advance of the term they wish to enroll.

 Application for Admission

-All students must complete the Application for Admission, submit the residency signature page, and present a valid photo ID.
-Applicants must submit the documentation in person to Enrollment Services or by mail or email.
+All students must complete the online application for admission, submit the residency signature page, and submit a valid photo ID.
+Applicants may submit the documentation in person to Enrollment Services or by mail or email.
 All mailed and emailed copies must be clear and fully legible.
 All requested information on the application must be provided.
-Applications will not be processed until all parts of the application are received; application information, signature page, photo ID, and placement scores.
-You can check the status of your application by clicking on the Apply for Admission link on the myShelton sign in page.
-You will use the Login ID and PIN that you created at the time you submitted your application.
-Click here to sign in.
+Applications will not be processed until all parts of the application are received; application information, signature page, and photo ID.

 Acceptable forms of identification: